 The Career & Technical Education Student Support Team is available to conduct classroom workshops or presentations at faculty request.
 Topics can vary from a general introduction to CTE Student Services to specific workshops for developing academic skills, including time management and effective study habits.
 Please feel free to contact us with a request—if we don’t already have a workshop or presentation built for your requested topic, we’ll develop one!

 The Career Services department, partially funded by the Perkins Grant, provides students with a variety of tools, resources, and services to help them prepare for future careers.
 To learn more about Career Services, visit their webpage here.

 Nontraditional Career Students

-CTE Student Support Team works to support gender equity across all career pathways, including "nontraditional careers".
+The CTE Student Support Team works to support gender equity across all career pathways, including "nontraditional careers".
 Nontraditional careers are those occupations in which one gender comprises less than 25% of the current workforce.
 For example, Health Information Technology careers are primarily held by women, whereas software development and union trades occupations are typically held by men.
-There many reasons a student might pursue a nontraditional career:
+There are many reasons why a student might pursue a nontraditional career:

 - Higher wage potential and benefits that contribute to economic self-sufficiency

 - The satisfaction of choosing a career based on skills, aptitudes, interests and abilities rather than conforming to gender norms